daryllxd/lifelong-learning/programming/tools/vim/practical-vim.md

     gp/gP # Same as p/P, but they leave the cursor positioned at the end of the pasted text instead of at the beginning.

 # 11: Macros

+    @@ # Repeats the macro that was invoked last

+*65: Normalize, Strike, Abort.*

+- Normalize the cursor position: Use the `n`, `0`, `^`, `gg` etc. to make sure that we are at the same cursor as the previous one.
+- Strike your target with a reasonable motion: Use `w`, `b`, `e` and `ge`, not `h` and `l`.
+- Abort when a motion fails.
+A `k` at the first line fails (Vim beeps). *If a motion fails while a macro is executing, then Vim aborts the rest of the macro.*

+Parallel macro: Record the macro first, then select via visual block, then `:normal @a` to execute everything in parallel.

+*68: Append Commands to a Macro.*

+Instead of `qa` to record a macro, `qA` to append what you record to it.
+View the macro's contents by `:reg a`.

+[TODO]: 69: Act Upon a Collection of Files.

+# V: Patterns

+# 12: Matching Patterns and Literals